mayankteotia1/RAG-Inspired-Document-Retrieval-System/README.md

 # Smart Document Search Engine

 A C++17 backend project simulating the retrieval step of a RAG (Retrieval-Augmented Generation) pipeline.
-A user query passes through rate limiting, an LRU cache, and a keyword-based search engine over a local knowledge base.
+A user query passes through rate limiting, an LRU cache, and a inverted index search engine over a local knowledge base.

 ## Structure